maxiwoj/car_racer_ml_agents/README.md

 # Car Racer with Unity ML-Agents
 ## Setup
-To setup the project follow the [installation guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started.md) on the official ML-Agents repository
+To setup the project follow the [installation guide](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started.md) on the official ML-Agents repository.
+During the installation use the versions of the tools specified below:
+- Unity 2019.3
+- mlagents 0.15.1
 ## Usage
 ### Training
 To train the model use the command `mlagents-learn`